KnudsenMorten/AzLogDcrIngestPS/README.md

 As you can see from the illustrations above more components (DCR, DCR, Pipeline, Schema) are added, which also increases the complexity and challenges to take into account:

-*Creation of DCR + tables before sending data* *Dependencies to DCE, which must exist
+*Creation of DCR + tables before sending data
+*Dependencies to DCE, which must exist
 *Timing / delays when doing automations
-*Schema for data must be defined in both DCR and custom table (v2) *Naming conventions & limitations / Prohibited names *Deal with new properties – support both merge and overwrite *Upload changes (32 mb -> 1 mb) per JSON (batches, calculations) *Data manipulations of source data (filtering, remove)
+*Schema for data must be defined in both DCR and custom table (v2)
+*Naming conventions & limitations / Prohibited names
+*Deal with new properties – support both merge and overwrite
+*Upload changes (32 mb -> 1 mb) per JSON (batches, calculations)
+*Data manipulations of source data (filtering, remove)

-## new new helper, AzLgoDcrIngestPS
+## Your new helper, AzLogDcrIngestPS
 I am really happy to announce my new Powershell module, **AzLogDcrIngestPS**.
 This module can ease the steps, if you want to send any data to **Azure LogAnalytics custom logs (v2)** - using the new features of **Azure Log Ingestion Pipeline**, **Azure Data Colection Rules & Log Ingestion API**.

 Think of this module as an **"AnyConnector"**, which can be used to send data from any 3rd party source using PS script (intermediate) or use as part of a script collecting data from endpoint.
 It can be used in Powershell scripts, Azure Function, Azure Automation, etc.